myaxxxxx/pruning/README.md

 #### Q3: Why set a pruning rate instead of a fixed pruning number?
 The differences in patch length for various image inputs are not significant.
 For example, most images fed into pre-training models have both H and W dimensions set to 224, corresponding to a patch length of 588 (3 × 224 × 224 // 16 ×16).
 Therefore, a fixed number of tokens can be gradually clipped in the field of CV.

 However, the token length for different speech inputs varies significantly.
 Additionally, the length of speech sequences is much longer than that of corresponding text sequences.
-Therefore, we use a pruning rate to ensure that longer speech inputs prune more tokens, while shorter ones prune fewer tokens.
+Therefore, we use a pruning rate to ensure that longer speech inputs prune more tokens, and shorter ones prune fewer tokens.

 ### Speech Information Redundancy